 When it comes to diabetes and obesity, studies only show a link between both things.
 There are a few types of diabetes.
 These types are unified by blood glucose and its elevated levels.

 The first type of diabetes, type 1 accounts for 10 percent of cases.
-It occurs as a result of autoimmune destruction of the beta cells found in the pancreas, which makes and releases insulin.
+It occurs as a result of the autoimmune destruction of the beta cells found in the pancreas, which makes and releases insulin.

 The 3c also known as secondary diabetes occurs when there is the destruction of the beta cells in the pancreas through processes like surgical resection, alcohol, and inflammation.

 The most common diabetes is type 2 diabetes which accounts for 90 percent of cases.
 The 2 terms diabetes and obesity are usually used interchangeably.

 As a matter of fact, only type 2 diabetes is linked to obesity.
 Being obese or overweight increases the chances of having type 2 diabetes, which is the most common type of diabetes.
 (1)